tradingeconomics/notebooks/README.md

 ## About us
-TradingEconomics.com has received more than 1 billion million page views from more than 200 countries. https://tradingeconomics.com/about-te.aspx
+With more than 1 billion million page views from more than 200 countries TradingEconomics.com has become a reference for quality economic and financial markets data.
+Learn more at https://tradingeconomics.com/about-te.aspx